18 Top-Rated Attractions & Things to Do on the Oregon Coast

-Boiler Bay is on the northern edge of Depoe Bay - one of the best small towns on the Oregon Coast and the "Whale Watching Capital of Oregon."
+Boiler Bay is on the northern edge of Depoe Bay, also known as the "Whale Watching Capital of Oregon," and one of the best small towns on the Oregon Coast.
 Boiler Bay, itself, provides an easy pull-off from the 101 and a good chance of spotting the resident wildlife.

-Providing a large view at the edge of the continent, Boiler Bay is a day-use area perfect for an afternoon packed lunch or a stretch of the legs.
+Boiler Bay provides an expansive view at the edge of the continent.
+It's also a day-use area perfect for an afternoon packed lunch or a stretch of the legs.
 Whales, seabirds, and tourists from around the world comprise the fauna often found at Boiler Bay.

 It's easy to spend an extended time at Boiler Bay.
 The neighboring city of Depoe Bay is also worth some attention.
-Here, alongside a similar edge-of-the-world view, the community offers avenues of enjoyment like guided whale tours and chartered fishing adventures.
+Here, alongside a similar edge-of-the-world view, Depoe Bay offers more things to do, like guided whale tours and chartered fishing adventures.